ericvaladas/react-uncontrolled-form/README.md

 ```

 ### Field and Form
 `Field` is a higher order component that will add the necessary functionality to your form fields.
 You must create a component for your input and then wrap the component with `Field`.
-The final step for your field is to spread `this.props.element` on the input element.
-Then, use the `Form` component in place of a `form` tag.
+Then, spread `this.props.element` on your input element.
+Lastly, use the `Form` component in place of a `form` tag when building your form.

 ```js
 const Input = Field(React.createClass({